rbpollock/labboNetwork/docs/interfaces/imetalabbo.md

 ### ▸ `upgradeExtension(bytes32 extensionId, uint256 newVersion)`

-Upgrade an extension in a labbo.
+Upgrade an extension in a colony.
 Secured function to authorised members.

 **Parameters**